bluem-development/bluem-woocommerce/readme.txt

 It is possible to programmatically block display and functionality on your site based on the verification status.
 Please contact us if you are interested in developing this in your site.

 == Changelog ==
+- 1.3.19: General stability and code improvements to adhere to the standards
 - 1.3.18.0: Improved observability, removed unnecessary dependencies
 - 1.3.17.14: Stability fixes.
 - 1.3.17.13: Stability fixes.